Williamsburgh, North Carolina: Early history

 Tradition places a mustering ground for the militia north west of Williamsburg, south of the Smith Road, presumably between the War of 1812 and the U.S. Civil War.
 They usually met for a two-week period of training along with horse racing, dancing, and other activities.
-The mustering ground was owned by William Harbin until the 1840s, then by Colonel Charles R. Jone and his wife, Sarah L. Jones, whose estate left the income from the property to Macedonia Church until purchased by Jesse E. Fraley in the 1870s.
+The mustering ground was owned by William Harbin until the 1840s, then by Colonel Charles R. Jones and his wife, Sarah L. Jones, whose estate left the income from the property to Macedonia Church until purchased by Jesse E. Fraley in the 1870s.

-John Steele was a dance manage at Salisbury and may have come on to Williamsburg with his partner, John McLelland, after Williamsburg was established.
+John Steele was a dance hall manager in Salisbury and may have come on to Williamsburg with his partner, John McLelland, after Williamsburg was established.
 On June 11, 1819, a hall was located at John Howard's Assembly room.
 Other dance managers were H.G.
 Burton, Montford Stokes, and Thomas L. Cowan.

 During the U.S. Civil War, General George H. Stoneman came through Williamsburgh in April 1865, after burning the cotton and tobacco factories at nearby Eagle Mills.
 The mill at Turnersburg was not burned because the general and mill owner were both Masons.

 William Harbin gave the land where the tavern was located to form a church, Macedonia Methodist Church which continued to the 21st century.
 William Harbin was an early merchant of the community, operating an inn and became postmaster of Williamsburg on March 2, 1818.
 The name of the post office was changed to Williamsburgh after 1832.
 Jesse Fraley and his brother John A. Fraley had a general store in Williamsburg as early as 1842.
 Other pre-Civil War towns in this area included New Hope Forge (post office established in 1827) and Crater's Mill (post office established in 1851).

 A petition was signed by 114 women of this area in 1847 to establish a new county by the name of William and to have a county seat of government closer than Statesville or Wilkesboro, as well as establishing a female academy.
 These women were joined by 99 women from southern Wilkes County.
 These petitions were signed in 1848 and presented to the North Carolina General Assembly of 1848-1849.
 Supposedly the county seat was to have been Williamsburg.